-The TEP will provide funding for programs and initiatives in destination in accordance with VHB's current strategic plan.
-VHB will work with the City Manager and designated city staff to identify and prioritize any key public-private programs and initiatives, as detailed in the Management Agreement with the City and VHB, to be funded and implemented following approval of the VHB budget by the VHB Board of Directors and approval of the City budget by City Council.
-The focus for the TEP will be on the entire destination brand footprint to ensure a consistent brand experience throughout Huntington Beach.
-TEP may include the following programs which are designed to drive increased overnight visitation and room sales to assessed lodging businesses:
+The Visitor Services Enhancements (VSE) programTEP will provide funding for programs and initiatives in destinations in accordance with VHB's current strategic plan.
+VHB will work with the City Manager and designated city staff to identify and prioritize any key public-private programs and initiatives, as detailed in the Management Agreement with the City and VHB, to be funded and implemented following , subject to approval of the VHB budget by the VHB Board of Directors and approval of the City budget by City Council. based on criteria to be developed by VHB and reviewed and approved with the City.
+The focus for the VSE TEP program will be on the entire destination brand footprint to ensure a consistent brand experience throughout Huntington Beach.
+VSE-TEP maymay include the following programs which are designed to drive increased overnight visitation and room sales to assessed lodging businesses: